cunnane/xloil/docs/source/Core.rst

 a workbook is closed, but Excel does not know to recalculate the `xloRef` functions when the workbook is reopened.
 Hence you need to force a sheet recalculation using *Ctrl-Alt-F9*.

+In addition to caching arrays, xlOil plugins use the cache to opaquely return referencs to in-memory structures.
+Although the strings look similar, they cannot be written to the sheet using `xloVal`.